-Student progress will be reported at the end of each session.
+Student progress will be reported at the end of each session for session long subjects and a the end of each year for year long subjects.

-- students must attend all classes of subjects for which they are registered; and - where absences in excess of 3 classes occur, students may be given a fail grade (FL).
+- students must attend all classes of subjects for which they are enrolled; and - where absences in excess of 3 classes occur, students may be given a fail grade (FL).